Algebra (Modular Arithmetic)

 The functional part is provided by the openvm-algebra-guest

 crate, which is a guest library that can be used in any OpenVM program.
-The macros for creating corresponding structs are in the openvm-algebra-moduli-setup
+The macros for creating corresponding structs are in the openvm-algebra-moduli-macros

 and openvm-algebra-complex-macros